One of the biggest mistakes you can make with your email list is to send the same message to all of your subscribers.

 Find out which option works best with your customer database and mailing list platform, and start sending targeted emails based on specific interests.
 For example, here's an email Nordstrom sends to subscribers interested in men's clothing:

-By segmenting your emails based on interests, you’ll increase your open and clickthrough rates and lower your unsubscribe rates.
+By segmenting your emails based on interests, you’ll increase your open and clickthrough rates and lower your unsubscribe rates and also increase the likelihood of driving more conversions.
 Why?
 You won't be blasting products to people who are not interested in them.

 Segmenting your list based on location